Eloping is a personal decision and couples do it for many reasons. We’ve listed our top ten reasons to elope in 2021.

-Yep we know you are sick of hearing about Covid-19 but it makes our top 10 list of why to elope in 2021.
+Yep, we know you are sick of hearing about Covid-19 but it makes our top 10 list of reasons to elope in 2021.
 You want to get married now, or maybe you wanted to get married last year, but planning a big wedding feels risky.
 Elope now, enjoy the intimacy of an elopement somewhere sacred to you, and then throw a party later.
 Believe us being married is awesome and it’s all about the two of you and your love for each other.

 7. To avoid a ‘groundhog day’ wedding

 We’ve all been to a lot of weddings.
 When you look back on them do they all begin to merge into one?
 Making small talk with people you don’t know for hours over dinner.
 Hearing the best man’s cringe-worthy jokes.
 Waiting for the never-ending drinks reception to be over so you can get some food.
 These things probably sound pretty familiar and the question is – Do you want your wedding to follow the same typical formula?

 We’re passionate about saying no to groundhog wedding days.
 They are fine for some people but you deserve a unique, and epic wedding.
 Maybe you’ve always wanted to do a parachute jump, or sail the Med on a yacht, or to explore an epic landscape completely different from home.
 Eloping means you can do any of these things.
 Whether you have guests or not, no one will ever confuse your wedding with another, and you’ll have memories of your day that are totally different from anyone else in the world.